padrone1225/padrone1225/README.md

 <!-- Hi there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" height="30px" /> I'm <a href="https://cvdesignr.com/p/6324e0eba60b5" target="_blank" rel="noreferrer">Tenshi Ota</a> -->
 </h3>

-### I am a Full-stack developer using TypeScript, Next, ReactJS and NodeJS, and I am more interested in Blockchain at the moment..
+### I am a Full-stack developer using TypeScript, Next, ReactJS and NodeJS, and I am more interested in Blockchain at the moment.

 ## 🛠  Technologies and tools